Defense Lawyers for Marijuana Crimes

 Alabama considers marijuana a Schedule I controlled substance, labeling it as one of the most “dangerous” and highly-regulated substances in the state.
-If you are charged with marijuana possession or a marijuana related crime, it will likely be determined by both state and federal law.
+If you are charged with marijuana possession or trafficking marijuana - it will likely be determined by both state and federal law.
 This means that federal forces may team up with local prosecutors to land a conviction.
 What can you do to protect yourself from the Federal Bureau of Investigation (FBI) and the Drug Enforcement Administration (DEA), should they participate in your prosecution?
-Contact our criminal defense team, we offer free consultations and have nearly 50 years of experience.
-During your free consultation, our attorneys will work with you to develop a plan for your case that ensures your best interests remain protected.
-To schedule a free consultation with a criminal lawyer from our team, call our office at (256) 539-4464 or complete a case evaluation form online.
+Contact a trusted drug defense lawyer who can help create a strategic defense to defend your trafficking or possession charges.

-How you are charged for a marijuana possession or marijuana related crime dictates how you can be penalized.
+How you are charged for possession or trafficking or marijuana dictates how you can be penalized.
 Certain drug crimes will be sentenced less severely than others, depending on specific factors relating to your case.

 Your marijuana charges may escalate depending on: